-Abundance of research, anecdotal and scientific, suggests cannabis can help those with bad insomnia get more shut eye.
+Abundance of research, anecdotal and scientific, suggests cannabis may help those with insomnia.

 Maybe there’s a reason for the sleepy stoner stereotype.
 Cannabis may do wonders for sleep, even when it’s bad insomnia.